¾ cup mirin

 Preheat oven to 400°F. Preheat a grill or broiler.
 Lightly wipe off any excess miso clinging to the fillets but don’t rinse it off.
 Place the fish on the grill, or in a broiler pan, and grill or broil until the surface of the fish turns brown.
 Then bake for 10 to 15 minutes.

-From California Sea Grant
+Adapted from California Sea Grant